jamjar919/hype/README.md

 # hype
 Simple image slideshow fader for jQuery.
 Like, really simple.
-It just fades an array of imagers into one another, with some basic options.
+It just fades an array of images into one another, with some basic options.
 This was made to replace a hyperesources animation, hence the name.

 Here's a demo - http://thejamespaterson.com/scripts/hype/.

 ## Install instructions
 It's a jQuery plugin - include jQuery on the page, then include the script `jquery.hype.min.js` or `jquery.hype.js`.
-Then, call `$(selector).hype(options)` on the element you want to turn into a slideshow
+Then, call `$(selector).hype(options)` on the element you want to turn into a slideshow.

 ## Options
 Options are JSON, with the defaults: